Is 10kg of luggage enough for a week away? What about for two weeks away!? I’m here today to show you how…

 Read more: The 10 best carry-on luggage options

 Some airlines don’t have weight restrictions when it comes to hand luggage and simply ask that you should be able to lift it into the overhead locker yourself.
-Other airlines do have weight restrictions but, realistically, they often don’t weigh your case unless they can clearly tell it’s extremely heavy.
+Other airlines do have weight restrictions (usually 10kg) but, realistically, they often don’t weigh your case unless they can clearly tell it’s extremely heavy.

 My advice is to try and loosely stick to the weight restrictions but be aware of your heavy items in case you need to remove them.
 If your toiletries are heavy, it’s often cheaper just to ditch your shampoo and conditioner and pick a new bottle up when you arrive.